What is green tea?

-Caffeine amounts in tea will vary widely, depending on three factors: leaf size, processing method and steeping time.
-Manufacturers may also adjust caffeine levels somewhat to create a desired effect.
+Caffeine amounts in tea will vary widely, depending on three factors: leaf size, processing method, and steeping time.
+Manufacturers may also adjust caffeine levels somewhat to create the desired effect.

 But on average, green tea contains about 25 milligrams of caffeine per 8-ounce cup, while black tea has about 45 milligrams per 8-ounce cup.
 Oolong tea typically contains about 30 milligrams of caffeine in an 8-ounce cup, and white tea has about 25 milligrams.